captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Or eggs
 ---
 ## ROBYN:
-That would be an animal product
+That would be an animal product.
 ---
 ## SHARON:
 Sure!
 ---
 Sure it would
 ---
-Uh...but like, carrots
+Uh... but like, carrots
 ---
 ## ROBYN:
 Yes carrots are fine.